Passer au contenu

 • Implement proper CORS headers for web-based apps

-• Use HTTPS for all bundle URLs (required for iOS and Android)
+• Use HTTPS for all Bundle URLs (required for iOS and Android)

 • Regularly audit your storage permissions